My Favorite Chapter of the Bible Scott Pauley

 One of my Bible teachers used to say that his favorite passage of Scripture was the one he was studying at the time.
 “All Scripture is given by inspiration of God, and is profitable…” (2 Timothy 3:16).
 Jesus said it this way, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God” (Matthew 4:4).

-Philippians 3 is that chapter for me.
-When I was just a teenager God began to use these powerful verses in my life.
-Twenty five years later they minister to me in an even deeper way.
+Philippians 3 is my favorite chapter of the Bible.
+When I was just a teenager, God began to use these powerful verses in my life.
+Twenty-five years later, they minister to me in an even deeper way.

 The Word of God is wonderful that way.
 It is like a rich mine that you never exhaust.
 A deep well that never runs dry.